adam-zakaria/twitch_detection/README.md

 * Circle + stars general shape detection should be possible but unsure how - maybe return to template matching.
 Maybe template matching + ROI.

 Creating embeddings (like text embeddings and semantic search) is an interesting idea but this seems like a large dataset kind of approach.

+## `tesseract.py`
+* With a 3 second sample clip which was difficult (white on yellow background) (dk on bazaar), a few frames detected at least  'dou'.
+Very promising!
+* Next we want to test this against the whole video and see if it gets all of them.

 # Test video (clip)(zsh escaped) 'Lucid - Greatest Hits / Best Clips | Halo Infinite LAN':
 yt-dlp -S vcodec:h265,acodec:aac "https://www.youtube.com/watch?v=Kl5QHzEwbLQ" --download-sections "*00:25-00:26"